- Evil Is Cool: Negaduck was always this, but his new origin story only made him even cooler in the eyes of fans.

-- Fanfic Fuel: Darkwing Duck and Negaduck exist for real; just that idea alone is enough to make fanfic writers scream in joy as it leaves the doors open as to if and how Negaduck will get the other famous villains in DW's rogue gallery to appear or the interactions between Darkwing and Gizmoduck.
+- Darkwing Duck and Negaduck exist for real in the Ducktales universe.
+Just that idea alone is enough to make fanfic writers scream in joy.
+It leaves the doors open as to if and how Negaduck will get the other famous villains in DW's rogue gallery to appear, or the interactions between Darkwing and Gizmoduck.

 - Harsher in Hindsight: